Comparing Artemis Therapeutics (ATMS) and The Competition

-Artemis Therapeutics (OTCMKTS:ATMS – Get Rating) is one of 18 publicly-traded companies in the “Miscellaneous chemical products” industry, but how does it weigh in compared to its peers?
-We will compare Artemis Therapeutics to similar businesses based on the strength of its risk, dividends, profitability, valuation, earnings, institutional ownership and analyst recommendations.
+Artemis Therapeutics (OTCMKTS:ATMS – Get Rating) is one of 18 publicly-traded companies in the “Miscellaneous chemical products” industry, but how does it weigh in compared to its competitors?
+We will compare Artemis Therapeutics to similar businesses based on the strength of its dividends, profitability, risk, institutional ownership, analyst recommendations, valuation and earnings.

-55.5% of shares of all “Miscellaneous chemical products” companies are held by institutional investors.
-7.5% of Artemis Therapeutics shares are held by insiders.
-Comparatively, 13.1% of shares of all “Miscellaneous chemical products” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.
+58.6% of shares of all “Miscellaneous chemical products” companies are held by institutional investors.
+7.5% of Artemis Therapeutics shares are held by company insiders.
+Comparatively, 16.1% of shares of all “Miscellaneous chemical products” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

+This table compares Artemis Therapeutics and its competitors’ net margins, return on equity and return on assets.

-This is a breakdown of current recommendations for Artemis Therapeutics and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Artemis Therapeutics and its competitors, as reported by MarketBeat.com.

 |Sell Ratings